 - About 1 in 10 young adults and 1 in 30 minors under age 18 experience homelessness without a parent or caregiver over the course of a year.
 The Department of Housing and Urban Development (HUD) and HHS provide grants to local organizations to operate programs that could help—like shelters or transitional living programs.
 However, many of these youth may not be receiving the services for which they are eligible.
 HHS and HUD could provide more guidance to local programs on how to help youth who are homeless.

 - A number of federal grant programs are working to address underlying challenges that Native American youth face—such as poverty and exposure to violence—that can make them susceptible to being arrested, charged, or sentenced in the justice system.
-Tribal officials cited risk factors such as substance misuse and educational challenges that contribute to juvenile delinquency, and identified promising practices like implementing culturally relevant programs for preventing or addressing juvenile delinquency.
+There are over 100 federal programs that can help address these challenges.
+However, federal agencies could improve how they administer these programs.

 - HHS awards grants to provide care for unaccompanied children—those without legal immigration status or an available parent or guardian.
 The grants go to state-licensed organizations that provide shelter and other services.
 HHS monitors these facilities to ensure they're keeping children safe.
 However, HHS hasn't met its own targets for how frequently it visits facilities, and doesn't consistently share information with the state agencies that license them.

 - USDA oversees child nutrition programs (including the National School Lunch Program), and is working on a number of ways to improve its oversight of these programs.
 For instance, USDA is giving states information and training on monitoring finances for school meals.
 It’s also planning to collect more reliable data on children’s participation in the summer meals program.
 (The COVID-19 pandemic has also had serious effects on children who depend upon school lunches.)